KuHavoc/STDM-lab-1/README.md

 The application can operate in two modes:
 - Interactive mode — coefficients are entered manually via console prompts.
-- File mode — coefficients are read from a provided file.
+- Non Interactive mode — coefficients are read from a provided file.

 ## Getting Started
 ### Prerequisites